 It is perfectly acceptable to send congratulations both by email, or a text, and then follow up with a hard copy letter or card which is more permanent.
 When it comes to recognizing someone's value, you can't say congratulations too often.
 If the person you congratulated has another success or accomplishment, you can send them another congratulations letter.
 Be sure to update your contact information.

 It is common courtesy to recognize a job well done.
 It can motivate people to congratulate them beyond a simple emoji thumbs up via social media.
 You never know when someone will be in a position to recommend you for a promotion, give you a job lead, or help you nab a new client.
 Maintaining a positive relationship with colleagues (and friends) can pay off in the future, in addition to making them (and you) feel good.
 And you shouldn't discount friends.
 Friends will always help you in a pinch and may also be able to advance your career with a new business lead or contact.

 Here are a variety of examples of congratulation notes to use to acknowledge a promotion and other employment-related accomplishments.

-Consider these letter samples your own personal stash if you need help with any kind of business correspondence including cover letters, interview thank you letters, follow-up letters, job acceptance and rejection letters, resignation letters, appreciation letters, and letters to help you get a job interview.
+Consider these letter samples your stash if you need help with any business correspondence including cover letters, interview thank you letters, follow-up letters, job acceptance, and rejection letters, resignation letters, appreciation letters, and letters to help you get a job interview.